cempatarius/Postmin/docs/INSTALL.md

 How to use instructions
 -----------------------

-For easier readability go to: (http://www.8bitnet.com/postmin/docs/install/)
+For easier readability go [here](http://www.8bitnet.com/postmin/docs/install/)

 If a command starts with a `#` it means to run on the command line as root.
 If it starts with a `$` it means to run on the command line as normal user.